Swine Practitioner of the Year

 Given annually to the swine practitioner (AASV member) who has demonstrated an unusual degree of proficiency and effectiveness in the delivery of veterinary service to his/her clients.

-Dr William Hollis is the 2019 Swine Practitioner of the Year
+Dr Joel Nerem is the 2020 Swine Practitioner of the Year

 Swine Practitioner of the Year Award recipients: